Dodge Nitro Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Dodge Nitro are $976 a year for full coverage insurance.
-Comprehensive costs around $136 a year, collision insurance costs $150, and liability is $510.
-A liability-only policy costs around $568 a year, and high-risk insurance costs around $2,088.
-Teenage drivers receive the highest rates at up to $4,048 a year.
+U.S. average auto insurance rates for a Dodge Nitro are $976 annually for full coverage insurance.
+Comprehensive costs on average $136 a year, collision costs $150, and liability coverage costs $510.
+Buying just liability costs as little as $568 a year, with insurance for high-risk drivers costing around $2,088.
+Teenage drivers pay the highest rates at $4,048 a year or more.

 Average premium for full coverage: $976

-Rate estimates include $500 policy deductibles, 30/60 liability limits, and includes additional medical/uninsured motorist coverage.
-Rates are averaged for all 50 states and Nitro trim levels.
+Rates are based on $500 policy deductibles, 30/60 liability limits, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all 50 states and Nitro trim levels.

-For a driver around age 40, prices range range from the low end price of $568 for just the minimum liability insurance to a high of $2,088 for a driver required to buy high-risk insurance.
+For the normal driver, Dodge Nitro insurance prices go from as cheap as $568 for liability-only coverage to a high of $2,088 for a driver required to buy high-risk insurance.

 Use the form below to get customized rates for your location.